All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Loose Skin and New Insecurities

 One of the less-discussed side effects of rapid weight loss is loose skin.
 For some patients, this creates a new set of body image concerns that replace the old ones.
-Instead of worrying about being overweight, you might now worry about sagging skin, stretch marks, or a body shape that does not match the "after" photos you see on social media.
+Instead of worrying about being overweight, you might now worry about sagging skin, stretch marks, or a body shape that doesn't match the "after" photos you see on social media.

 How GLP-1 Medication Intersects With Body Image Psychology